Vivienne Garrett

+Early life

+Garratt was born in c.
+1953, to a father who was a professional squash player, who served in the military during World War II, where he was held as a POW at Changi, she trained in the arts at the National Institute of Dramatic Art and in Canada in Voice and movement.

 Early career

-As a primary school student she was chosen to star in a theatrical production of The Little Mermaid where she was spotted by Geoff Harvey the then musical director for TCN-9 and subsequently began performing and singing on children's television talent show Comedy Capers.
+Garratt a primary school student was chosen to star in a theatrical production of The Little Mermaid where she was spotted by Geoff Harvey the then musical director for TCN-9 and subsequently began performing and singing on children's television talent show Comedy Capers.
 While still a teenager, her first screen acting role was in The Unloved produced by NLT Productions in 1968.
 After graduating from NIDA she toured with a Theatre in Education company and had guest roles in police dramas Homicide and Matlock Police.